 Indulge in a hobby (or three)

 Hobbies give you something interesting and fun to do, either on your own or as part of a group.
 Expand on hobbies you enjoyed during your working years or pursue new interests.
-One study found that the happiest retirees regularly participated in three to four hobbies.2 The possible activities are endless, but here is a sample of ideas that may appeal to you:
+Research conducted by Wes Moss found that the happiest retirees regularly participated in three to four hobbies.
+The possible activities are endless, but here is a sample of ideas that may appeal to you:

 - Baking or cake decorating

 - Furniture restoring

 - Pottery making

 Donate your time